hyperledger-archives/composer/contrib-notes/weekly-qa-validation.md

  - Add a new asset type to a model and a new transaction, or write a new model from a different business domain
  - Review the questions found in the week on StackOverflow & Rocket.Chat - how did the user get to the position they are in?
  - What new PRs have gone in this week - how could they deployed and used in the existing networks?

+ ## The Release

+ Once weekly validation has passed and the consensus is to cut a release, the [release process](./release-process.md) may be followed.